waggle-sensor/summer2022/Lee/daily_log.md

 - [ ] Had a meeting with Pete and Raj to discuss about the overall summer plan (Yongho and Rory virtually)
 - [ ] Met Doga, Casey and Rafael in the robot room and talked about the schedule.

-Things to do by this week:
+-Things to do by this week:
 Reading up the documents shared by Doga
 - Sh